carnegie/E2P2/README.md

     --blastp BLASTP_CMD, -b BLASTP_CMD: Command of or path to NCBI BLAST+ "blastp" executable.

     --java JAVA_CMD, -j JAVA_CMD: Command of or path to "java" executable.

-    --priam_search PRIAM_SEARCH, -ps PRIAM_SEARCH: Path to "PRIAM_search.jar" executable.

     --rpsd RPSD_DB, -r RPSD_DB: Path to RPSD BLAST database name.
       For example, "/PATH/TO/FOLDER/rpsd.fa", where you can find the following files in /PATH/TO/FOLDER: rpsd.fa.phr; rpsd.fa.pin; rpsd.fa.psq

-    --priam_profile PRIAM_PROFILE, -pp PRIAM_PROFILE: Path to PRIAM profiles.
-      For example, "/PATH/TO/FOLDER/profiles", where you can find the following in /PATH/TO/FOLDER/profiles:
-        files: annotation_rules.xml; genome_rules.xml
-        folder: PROFILES: this contains a "LIBRARY" folder and multiple ".chk" files.
 ### Optional Arguments
     -h, --help: Show help message and exit